 US tycoon Sheldon Adelson has announced a $35 billion investment on massive Vegas-style casino complexes in Madrid and Barcelona.
 The project is still in the planning stage, but has drawn the ire of civil action groups who claim it will turn the cities in

-“Ninety percent of women who work as prostitutes are victims of sexual exploitation and end up in the hands of organized mafias who restrict their freedom.
+Spain’s rapidly growing prostitution industry has many politicians worried that the new casinos will exacerbate the problem.
+According to police figures there are currently an estimated 370,000 women involved in prostitution in Spain, 90 percent of whom are trafficked.Prostitution is not illegal in Spain, but the economic downturn has seen thousands of women forced into work.“Ninety percent of women who work as prostitutes are victims of sexual exploitation and end up in the hands of organized mafias who restrict their freedom.
 Their human rights are under threat,” said Rocio Nieto, President of the Association for the Rehabilitation of Prostituted Women.